Semem

 # MCP server integration (32 tools + 15 resources + 8 prompt workflows)

-npm run mcp-server-new # Start MCP server
+npm run mcp # Start MCP server

 node examples/mcp/SememCoreDemo.js # Core memory operations